FatulM/shamsi_date/README.md

 [![Pub](https://img.shields.io/pub/v/shamsi_date.svg?color=blue)](https://pub.dev/packages/shamsi_date) [![Build Status](https://travis-ci.org/FatulM/shamsi_date.svg?branch=master)](https://travis-ci.org/FatulM/shamsi_date) [![codecov](https://codecov.io/gh/FatulM/shamsi_date/branch/master/graph/badge.svg)](https://codecov.io/gh/FatulM/shamsi_date)

-Converted from the popular Javascript library [jalaali-js](https://github.com/jalaali/jalaali-js).
+Converted from the popular JavaScript library [jalaali-js](https://github.com/jalaali/jalaali-js).

 Calendar conversion is based on the [algorithm provided by Kazimierz M. Borkowski](http://www.astro.uni.torun.pl/~kb/Papers/EMP/PersianC-EMP.htm) and has a very good performance.

 The package has a lot of unit tests for ensuring it's correctness.

-If you want a persian datetime picker there is one based on this library [persian_datetime_picker](https://pub.dev/packages/persian_datetime_picker).
+If you want a Persian datetime picker there is one based on this library [persian_datetime_picker](https://pub.dev/packages/persian_datetime_picker).

 ## Key Features
 - Convert between [Jalali][], [Gregorian][] and Flutter's [DateTime][] objects.
-- Access year, month, day, weekday, julian day number, month length and ... through getters.
+- Access year, month, day, weekday, Julian day number, month length and ... through getters.
 - Format Jalali and Georgian dates with an easy and powerful syntax using [DateFormatter][].
 - Check if you have a valid Jalali date or if the year is a leap year.
 - Immutable date object with copy methods for easy manipulation.